jaypandya12/memoryGame/README.md

 ## Challenge
 Match cards in less time with less moves.

-## How to Play
-Load this link in your browser https://memory-game-fend.herokuapp.com/

 ## Instructions
 * Click on a card
 * Keep revealing cards and working your memory to remember each unveiled card.